* Translated by AI

 "A return after eight years, yet completely different"…Local media pour praise on BTS Stanford concert

-Kiren Kauvar of the Bay Area music specialty magazine Leaf Magazine commented, "BTS, returning to the Bay Area after eight years, was bigger, more intense, and more emotionally expanded than ever before."
-Kauvar, who pointed out that "the Arirang Tour delved deeply into themes of Korean identity, reinvention, and artistic freedom," vividly described a scene where "DJ-selected fan-favorite hits 'N.O' and 'Eung-man' suddenly appeared, prompting RM and Suga to show excitement and go wild with the audience."
-Additionally, she highlighted the devoted fandom of ARMY, stating, "Fans exchanged handmade stickers, cards, and props, and the entire stadium's light sticks glowed in synchronized colors."
+Kiren Cowan of the Bay Area music specialty magazine Leaf Magazine commented, "BTS, returning to the Bay Area for the first time in eight years, appeared bigger, more intense, and more emotionally expanded than ever before."
+Cowan, who pointed out that "the Arirang Tour delved deeply into themes of Korean identity, reinvention, and artistic freedom," vividly described a scene where "when DJ-selected fan-favorite hits 'N.O' and 'Eung-man' suddenly appeared, RM and Suga showed visible excitement and went wild with the audience."
+Additionally, Cowan highlighted the devoted fandom of ARMY, noting that "fans exchanged handmade stickers, cards, and props, and the entire stadium's light sticks glowed in synchronized colors."
 All three media outlets agreed that this Stanford performance will be recorded not merely as a K-pop concert but as a cultural event that will remain in American pop music history.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>